Foldi-Lab/PhenoSys-codes/README.md

 [Harry Dempsey](https://github.com/H-Dempsey) (Andrews lab and Foldi lab) <br>

 __Credits:__ <br>
-Zane Andrews, Wang Lok So, Lex Kravitz <br>
+Laura Milton, Stephen Power, Claire Foldi, Zane Andrews, Kaixin Huang, Kyna Conn, Sarah Lockie, Karsten Krepinsky <br>

 __About the labs:__ <br>
+The [Foldi lab](https://www.monash.edu/discovery-institute/foldi-lab) investigates the biological underpinnings of anorexia nervosa and feeding disorders. <br>
 The [Andrews lab](https://www.monash.edu/discovery-institute/andrews-lab) investigates how the brain senses and responds to hunger. <br>
-The [Foldi lab](https://www.monash.edu/discovery-institute/foldi-lab) investigates the biological underpinnings of anorexia nervosa and feeding disorders. <br>
 The [Kravitz lab](https://kravitzlab.com/) investigates the function of basal ganglia circuits and how they change in diseases such as obesity, addiction, and depression. <br>